Vimentin: Clinical significance

-It has been used as a sarcoma tumor marker to identify mesenchyme.
-Its specificity as a biomarker has been disputed by Jerad Gardner.
+It has been used as a sarcoma tumor marker to identify mesenchyme, though its specificity as a bio marker has been disputed.
+Vimentin is present in spindle cell squameous cell carcinoma.

 Methylation of the vimentin gene has been established as a biomarker of colon cancer and this is being utilized in the development of fecal tests for colon cancer.
 Statistically significant levels of vimentin gene methylation have also been observed in certain upper gastrointestinal pathologies such as Barrett's esophagus, esophageal adenocarcinoma, and intestinal type gastric cancer.
 High levels of DNA methylation in the promoter region have also been associated with markedly decreased survival in hormone positive breast cancers.

 Downregulation of vimentin was identified in cystic variant of papillary thyroid carcinoma using a proteomic approach.

 See also Anti-citrullinated protein antibody for its use in diagnosis of rheumatoid arthritis.

-Vimentin was discovered to be an attachment factor for SARS-CoV-2 by Nader Rahimi and colleagues.
+Vimentin has also been found to be an attachment factor for SARS-CoV-2.